-After the introduction of LMP markets, financial transmission rights permitted the loads which pay for the transmission system to continue to receive those benefits in the form of revenues which offset congestion to the extent permitted by the physical transmission system.1 Financial transmission rights and the associated revenues were provided directly to loads in recognition of the fact that loads pay for the transmission system which permits low cost generation to be delivered to load and which creates the funds available to offset congestion costs in an LMP market.2 members have been eligible to purchase FTRs in auctions.
+After the introduction of LMP markets, financial transmission rights permitted the loads which pay for the transmission system to continue to receive those benefits in the form of revenues which offset congestion to the extent permitted by the transmission system.1 Financial transmission rights and the associated revenues were directly provided to loads in recognition of the fact that loads pay for the transmission system which permits low cost generation to be delivered to load and which creates the funds available to offset congestion costs in an LMP market.2

+In PJM, Financial Transmission Rights (FTRs) were part of the market design, and FTRs were available to network service and long-term, firm, point-topoint transmission service customers as an offset to congestion costs, from the inception of locational marginal pricing (LMP) on April 1, 1998.3

+Effective June 1, 2003, PJM replaced the allocation of FTRs with an allocation of Auction Revenue Rights (ARRs) and an associated Annual FTR Auction.^{4, 5} Since then, all PJM members have been eligible to purchase FTRs in auctions.
 On June 1, 2007, PJM implemented marginal losses in the calculation of LMP.
-Since then, FTRs have been valued based on the difference in congestion prices rather than the difference in LMPs.
-FTR funding has been based on both day ahead and balancing congestion revenues from its initial design and implementation.

-In PJM, Financial Transmission Rights (FTRs) were part of the market design from the inception of LMP markets on April 1, 1998.3 In PJM, FTRs were available to network service and long-term, firm, point-to-point transmission service customers as an offset to congestion costs from the inception of locational marginal pricing (LMP) on April 1, 1998.

-Effective June 1, 2003, PJM replaced the allocation of FTRs with an allocation of Auction Revenue Rights (ARRs) to the loads that pay for the transmission system and an associated Annual FTR Auction.4, 5 Since then, all PJM